What is Computer Virus?

 If your PC is infected with a virus, you can get rid of it by following the below-mentioned instructions:

 • Start in Compatibility Mode.
-The procedure will differ depending on the Windows version or any other operating system you are using.
+The procedure will differ depending on your Windows version or other operating system.

 • Remove any registry entries.
 Use the repair disk program to erase the temp. folder while in standby mode.